 Dancers must wear leotard and tights to every class.

 A basic leotard in any color or design is acceptable.
 Attached skirts are fine as long as they fall above the knees.
-Ornate costumes are not allowed as this is distracting to the dancer and makes it difficult for the instructor to see body placement.
-Any leotard or dance outfit should be easy to move in; a huge tutu or skirt makes it difficult for dancers to participate in class.
+Ornate costumes are not allowed, as this is distracting to the dancer and makes it difficult for the instructor to see body placement.
+Any leotard or dance outfit should be easy to move in; large tu tus or skirts makes it difficult for dancers to participate in class.

 Dancers must wear tights, not pantyhose.
 Dance tights are stretchy and easy to move in.
 They are also designed to keep leg muscles warm and supported.
 Tights also aid in preventing any blisters.

 Pink ballet shoes and black tap shoes are required for dance class for dancers in tap and ballet class.

 Isotoner slippers ARE NOT ACCEPTABLE.
 They do not fit the same and make it difficult to see if the feet are stretched.

 Please remove the black laces that come with the tap shoes (keep them handy in the dancer’s bag) and replace them with elastic so the dancer can slip the shoes on/off.
 Elastic ties for shoes are available for sale at the front desk.

 All dancers’ shoes should have their names in them.
 Never allow your dancer to wear their dance shoes outdoors, as it will ruin the shoes and bring extra dirt into the dance room/floor.